diannedejesus/debt_tracker/sdd.md

 - [X] have edit payment check for duplicate values
     - [x] verify display of error
 - [X] verify how excused payments and late payments are calculated.
+- [~] fix the small view for user administration (not cutting off anymore but still distorting page a bit.)
+- [X] Fix grey bg of header when printing

 Modifications
 - [X] Either switch or include name for registering payment info or implement alternate method for doing